geekpradd/geekpradd.github.io/life/post.md

 Class 6 was spent gaming, and reading magazines.

 Girls were all in their primetime.
 Had boyfriends, spent time digressing guys.
 I ignored all of them maintaining only necessary contact.
-I once remember accidently bumping into a girl.
-They labelled me and called me rude things.
+I once remember accidentally bumping into a girl.
+They labeled me and called me rude things.

 I diverged further into geekdom as a result.
 My computer and books could only understand me.